-Illinois law prohibits the use of handheld cellphones and sending or reading electronic communications (text messages) while operating a motor vehicle.
-The use of hands free or Blue Tooth cellphone technology is allowed by persons over age 18.
+Illinois law prohibits the use of hand-held cellphones, texting or using other electronic communications while operating a motor vehicle.
+Hands-free devices or Blue Tooth technology is allowed for persons age 19 and older.

 Even using hands-free technology is considered a distraction while driving and can be dangerous.
-If you must make a phone call, even if you have hands-free technology, it is recommended that you pull off to the side of the road before making the call.
+If you must make a phone call, even with hands-free technology, it is recommended that you pull off to the side of the road before making the call.

 - To report an emergency situation.

-- Parked on the shoulder of a roadway.
+- While parked on the shoulder of a roadway.

-- Stopped due to normal traffic being obstructed and the vehicle is in neutral or park.
+- While stopped due to normal traffic being obstructed and the vehicle is in neutral or park.

 Drivers who are in a crash resulting from distracted driving may face criminal penalties and incarceration.

-Another hazard of roadway driving is drowsiness.
 Lack of sleep, fatigue or inattentiveness affects your ability to safely operate your vehicle.
-When taking a long trip, avoid drowsiness by stopping frequently to drink coffee, exercise or nap.
+When taking a long trip, avoid drowsiness by stopping frequently.
 Exercise your eyes by reading road signs or shifting the focus of your eyes to different parts of the roadway.
 Make sure you are properly rested.

 Aggressive driving is the operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property.
 Persons doing any of the following may be committing acts of aggressive driving and pose risk of a crash: